developer-zebra/developer-zebra-site/src/datawedge/7-6/guide/settings/index.md

 -----

 ### Export a Config
 Once DataWedge is set up and configured as desired on a device, its settings file can be exported, distributed to other devices, imported and activated automatically (or imported manually, as above).
+This file contains Profiles, Plug-ins and all DataWedge settings, including its status (enabled/disabled), logging and other configurable parameters.
+This is particularly useful to export multiple profiles.

 **To Export a DataWedge Config file**: